Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 passwords by using keys that are protected by hardware security modules (HSMs).

-Azure KeyVault Key management allows you to creatge and control encryption keys that encrypt your data.
+Azure KeyVault Key management allows you to create and control encryption keys that encrypt your data.

 Use the client library for Azure KeyVault Keys in your Node.js application to